Together we are stronger.

-- I Love Libraries and the @ your library campaign ® websites, helping increase public awareness about the value of libraries to our communities.
+- I Love Libraries and @ your library campaign ® websites: Increase public awareness about the value of libraries to our communities.
 These resources target library users, readers, and those who may be motivated to take action in their communities.
-ALA divisions, each with a type-of-library or type-of-library-function specialization.

 - ALA Divisions: Each with a type-of-library or type-of-library-function specialization publish journals, books, newsletters, and other materials; provide continuing education in a variety of venues and formats; offer awards and scholarships; sponsor institutes and conferences; and maintain networks of affiliates, chapters, and other collaborative relationships.